SERVIR-Amazonia/suriname-training/intro-remote-sensing/introduction.md

 ## Key Satellites and Sensors

-A number of these satellites and sensors are particularly useful for hydrologic applications.
+A number of these satellites and sensors are particularly useful for land cover/land use & hydrologic applications.

 | Satellite    | Sensor                                  | Dates          | Resolution   | Revisit Time | Provider  |
 |--------------|-----------------------------------------|----------------|--------------|--------------|-----------|